 Marlis is an innovator and entrepreneur whose background is primarily in the retail sector.
 Her first foray into business was in 1985 with Giorgina’s Italian Kitchen, a startup pizzeria on Capitol Hill in Seattle.
 Always interested in technology, the business plan she submitted to Rainier National Bank was the first SBA small business loan submitted using computer software – Lotus 1,2,3 and Microsoft Word 1.0.
 Sold after 10 years, Marlis spent another decade opening and operating Emery’s Garden, a six-acre garden center in Lynnwood, Washington.

-In January, 2007, Marlis purchased SBI Management Services, Inc. with partner Harriet Burger.
+In January, 2007, Marlis purchased SBI Association Management with partner Harriet Burger.
 She spent three years restructuring and modernizing the company – moving away from the traditional silo business model to a highly systemized platform infrastructure.
 Website, database management and financial fees to clients were stabilized and SBI’s client associations survived the recession and are flourishing today under stable costs and current social media and infrastructure technologies.

 Over the past three decades, Marlis has served on a variety of nonprofit boards in the following capacities: